 A total number of 160 student athletes participate in varsity sports at the school, 112 of whom are male and 48 are female.
 Sports-related tudent aid is available at EMCC and the average award is around $4,001 per athlete.
 Breaking it down by gender, the average amount of sports aid awarded to men is $3,836 and the average awarded to women is $4,386.

 The sports at EMCC are led by 7 head coaches, 4 of whom coach male teams and 3 of whom spearhead women’s teams.
 Women’s team head coaches make an average of $54,865 and men’s team head coaches make about $79,051 each year.

-There are also 12 assitant coaches of sports at EMCC.
-That breaks down to 9 assistant coaches of men’s teams and 3 assistant coaches of women’s teams.
-The assistant coaches for women’s teams make an average of $32,251 while the ones for men’s team make about $60,256 a year.
+In addition to the head coaches of EMCC sports, there are 9 assistant coaches of men’s teams and 3 assitant coaches of women’s teams.
+The annual average salary for those who coach women’s teams is $31,185 and the average for those who coach men’s is $56,176.
 Note, the individual salary of coaches is often dependent on the team they coach.